Songbird Airways: History

-In December 2013, Sky King furloughed/laid off nearly half of staff across all departments and returned one airplane to the leasing company.
+In December 2013, Sky King furloughed/laid off nearly half of its staff across all departments and returned one airplane to the leasing company.
 As of December 31, 2013, Sky King had two airplanes in its fleet, one of which had been grounded for several months with a bad engine that needed to be replaced.
 Also in December, the New Jersey Division of Gaming Enforcement revealed that Sky King owed $23,424.26 in taxes to New Jersey from 2009, thus prohibited from doing air charter business with Atlantic City casinos.

-Sky King emerged from Chapter 11 bankruptcy on October 3, 2014 upon confirmation by the United States Bankruptcy Court of the Trustee's Plan of Reorganization.
+Sky King emerged from Chapter 11 bankruptcy on October 3, 2014, upon confirmation by the United States Bankruptcy Court of the Trustee's Plan of Reorganization.
 Sky King was acquired by AerLine Holdings LLC on October 24, 2014.
 Sky King was acquired by AerLine Holdings LLC on October 24, 2014.
-Service was resumed on December 22, 2014 after the United States Department of Transportation found the carrier "fit, willing and able" to resume service with up to ten aircraft.
+Service was resumed on December 22, 2014, after the United States Department of Transportation found the carrier "fit, willing and able" to resume service with up to ten aircraft.

-In June 2015, the name was changed to Songbird Airways.
-On August 30, 2017, Songbird entered into an agreement with USGlobal Airways for purchase of Songbird's stock for $6.5 million with a closing date of October 15, 2017.
+On August 30, 2017, Songbird entered into an agreement with USGlobal Airways for the purchase of Songbird's stock for $6.5 million with a closing date of October 15, 2017.
+On November 30, 2017, USGlobal Airways issued a press release stating that their agreement to purchase Songbird had been terminated as it was not the "best decision for the company".

 Other services

 Direct Air

-From March 2007 until May 2007, Sky King operated a single aircraft for Direct Air.
-In early 2011, Sky King teamed up again with Direct Air and flew two airplanes for the company.
-Depending on the season, the flying switched from Palm Beach International Airport (during summer), Myrtle Beach (during winter), Punta Gorda (during fall) and Lakeland (year round).
+From March until May 2007, Sky King operated a single aircraft for Direct Air.
+In early 2011, Sky King teamed up again with Direct Air and flew two aircraft for the company.
+Depending on the season, the flying switched from Palm Beach International Airport (during summer), Myrtle Beach (during winter), Punta Gorda (during fall), and Lakeland (year-round).
 Direct Air abruptly ceased operations on March 13, 2012.

-Cuban charter service
+Cuban charters

 Sky King provided charter aircraft to numerous touring agencies with flights into Cuba.
 Flights to Cuba originated from Miami and Tampa.
 The majority of the flights into Cuba were to Cienfuegos, Havana, Camaguey, Holguin, and Santiago de Cuba.

-Fly Guam Service
+Fly Guam

 In early spring 2011, Sky King agreed to provide ACMI service to start-up company Fly Guam, flying a single Boeing 737-400.
-Initially, the company operated flights out of Guam to Saipan, continuing on to Hong Kong.
-In the coming months, the company opened routes to Nagoya, Japan and Koror, Palau.
+Initially, the company operated flights out of Guam to Saipan, continuing to Hong Kong.
+In the coming months, the company opened routes to Nagoya, Japan, and Koror, Palau.
 In November 2011, Sky King's parent company Aviation Capital Partners Group purchased a 51% stake.
 Fly Guam ceased operations at the end of 2011.